mengzaiqiao/mengzaiqiao.github.io/_publications/11_meng2020tois_dynamic.md

 ---
 authors: “Zaiqiao Meng, Shangsong Liang, Xiangliang Zhang, Richard McCreadie and Iadh Ounis"
 title: "Jointly Learning Representations of Nodes and Attributes for Attributed Networks"
-collection: journals
+collection: publications
-subcollection: journal
+subcollection: journals
 permalink: /publication/meng2020tois
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2020-1-1
 year: 2020
-venue: ’TOIS'
+venue: TOIS
 citation:
-paperurl: 'meng2020tois.pdf'
+paperurl: meng2020tois.pdf
 ---